BenSt099/wtfpython/README.md

 #### 💡 Erklärung:

-* [Name Mangling](https://en.wikipedia.org/wiki/Name_mangling) is used to avoid naming collisions between different namespaces.
+* [Name Mangling](https://en.wikipedia.org/wiki/Name_mangling) wird verwendet, um Namenskollisionen zwischen verschiedenen namespaces zu vermeiden.
 * In Python, the interpreter modifies (mangles) the class member names starting with `__` (double underscore a.k.a "dunder") and not ending with more than one trailing underscore by adding `_NameOfTheClass` in front.
 * So, to access `__honey` attribute in the first snippet, we had to append `_Yo` to the front, which would prevent conflicts with the same name attribute defined in any other class.
 * But then why didn't it work in the second snippet?
 Because name mangling excludes the names ending with double underscores.